 Some obvious security risks the team discovered during its two-day visit included teachers who let students work on their classroom computers and shared passwords with them, giving them access to confidential information.

-Team members found the door to New Haven's main data center unlocked and discovered there is no system in place to end an employee's access to confidential information
+Team members found the door to New Haven's main data center unlocked and discovered there is no system in place to end an employee's access to confidential information before he or she is fired, leaving the district open to a security breach by a former employee.

 The meeting begins at 7:30 at the Educational Services Center board room, 34200 Alvarado-Niles Road.